csscuwa/minutes/2022/CSSC_Meeting_Minutes_2022-04-03.md

 	- Tiered sponsorship?

 ## Suggestions
-- Discord channel for cimmunity to give feedback.
+- Discord channel for community to give feedback.

 ## Sponsorship
 - Tactics is our principal sponsor